-- Introductory Projects and Master Project are one topical unit and correspond to a one year's work in the lab or on a theory project. - Note: to start Introductory Project 1 all exams have to be done. - Inform yourself early about the different research groups (websites, talk to lecturers & fellow students, etc). - If you know what you want, you may ask early for a Masters Research Project (but don't start early!)
+- To help setting up the research phase → Research Internships Can replace a Specialized Course in the Primary Area of Specialization, i.e. one can get CP for the Internship. - Master Project usually corresponds to the Primary Area of Specialization but not necessarily! - Introductory Projects and Master Project are one topical unit and correspond to a one year's work in the lab or on a theory project. - Note: to start Introductory Project 1all exams have to be done. - Inform yourself early about the different research groups (websites, talk to lecturers & fellow students, Research Internship, etc.). - If you know what you want, you may ask early for a Masters Research Project (but don't start early!)